 - Reviewing Your Partnership Agreement.

-Suppose either you or your partner chooses to end the partnership.
+The first step is to review the partnership agreement.
+Suppose either you or your partner chooses to end the business relationship.
 In that case, you will have to review the legal partnership agreement to make sure you properly follow the protocol listed in the document when ending the partnership.
 Typically, some kind of majority vote to dissolve the business is required in the agreement.

 - Discuss the Choice to Dissolve With Your Partner.

 You started this business with your partner, so you should find time to have an open and honest discussion with them about ending it.
-Both you and your business partner need to talk about obligations – things like future liabilities and the business’ debts, and how you plan to transition out of the business.
+Both you and your business partner need to schedule important meetings to talk about obligations – things like future liabilities and the business’s debts, and how you plan to transition out of the business.

 - File a Dissolution Form.